Greyyy-HJC/PyQUDA_on_Aurora/README.md

 - Access to Aurora supercomputer
 - Intel oneAPI toolkit with SYCL support
-- Python environment with PyTorch and opt-einsum
+- Python environment: PyTorch (for Torch backend) or dpnp, and opt-einsum

 ## Python Environment Setup